krishna-govarthini/simple-portfolio-website/README.md

 # Simple Portfolio Website

 This repository contains a simple portfolio website created using HTML and basic CSS.
-It is my first project from the Full Stack Development course by Error Makes Clever, aimed at understanding HTML tags and CSS styling properties.
+It is my first project from the Full Stack Development course by Error Makes Clever Academy, aimed at understanding HTML tags and CSS styling properties.
 The website includes a home page and a contact page designed for a clean and straightforward user experience.

 ## Features